taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 1

-We see a tall, willowy woman, long golden-red hair tucked loosely into a hair net and falling softly to her shoulders, wearing a simple sleeveless shirt and baggy trousers in the style of [shalwar kameez](https://en.wikipedia.org/wiki/Shalwar_kameez).
+We see a tall, willowy figure, long golden-red hair tucked loosely into a hair net and falling softly to her shoulders, wearing a simple sleeveless shirt and baggy trousers in the style of [shalwar kameez](https://en.wikipedia.org/wiki/Shalwar_kameez).
 She is smiling and checking a beautifully laid out home hydroponics garden, brightly lit by artificial light.
 POV is angled slightly up, as if we are viewing from the eyes of a small child.
 The walls and ceiling behind the willowy woman are made of carved rock.

 Asoka: *"Mom..."*